amandaghassaei/ShellFormFinding/README.md

 * Fixed nodes are pinned to the ground, indicated with a black box.
 Use the "Add/Remove Fixed Constraint" button and select a node in the schematic view to toggle its fixed state.
 Click and drag a fixed node to change its height.
 Double click on a fixed node to type in a height for it.
 * Change the material properties of the mesh by dragging the slider next to "Material 1".
 Create new materials and assign them to edges of the mesh by selecting a new material type and clicking on edges in the schematic view.
 * The force on each node is indicated by a grey arrow.
 Drag on force vectors to change the applied force at each node.
 Double click on a force vector to type in a value for it.
 * By default, the structure is loaded under its own weight, turn off effects due to self weight using the "Apply Self-Weight" toggle or change the density (measured in kg/m) of the edges of the structure with the "Density" slider.
+Self weight may either be calculated dynamically (based on the edge lengths found in simulation) or statically (based on the edge lengths in the schematic).
 * Download a text file containing all geometric and material properties of your design by clicking "Download Design Info".
 * Export an stl for 3D printing or other manufacturing processes.